The incidence comodule bialgebra of the Baez-Dolan construction

+\begin{blanko}{Homotopy commutative squares.} Playing the role of commutative squares we have the {\em homotopy} commutative squares: they are squares of groupoids

+that commute only up to a homotopy (natural transformation).
+It is important that this homotopy $\theta$ is specified as part of the data.
+Nevertheless, in the present paper the homotopy will always be clear from the context (very often simply because the square actually happens to commute strictly), and we will suppress it throughout.
+The same convention goes for homotopy commutative triangles, and for other shapes of diagram. \end{blanko}

-\begin{blanko}{Homotopy pullbacks.} A homotopy pullback is a homotopy commutative square
+\begin{blanko}{Homotopy pullbacks.} A homotopy pullback is a (homotopy commutative) square

 satisfying a universal property among all such squares with common $p$ and $q$.
 As such it is determined uniquely up to equivalence.
 There are different (but equivalent) models for homotopy pullback.
-In this work, the only homotopy pullbacks needed will be computed using the following three practical lemmas. \end{blanko}
+The standard model is given by the so-called comma category, which is the groupoid whose objects are triples $(x,y,\sigma)$ with $x\in X$ and $y\in Y$, and where $\sigma: px \isopil qy$ is an arrow in $S$ (constituting the components of the natural transformation which is part of the data of the square).
+This model plays an important role in the development of the homotopy theory of groupoids~\cite{Carlier-Kock}, and it is good to keep in mind as a blueprint for the idea of homotopy pullback.
+Nevertheless, in this work it does not appear explicitly.
+The only homotopy pullbacks needed will be computed using the following three practical lemmas. \end{blanko}